Rainymood/rainymood.github.io/README.md

 If you want to see the drafts, serve build/serve Jekyll with the `--draft` flag enabled.

 This flag is by default enabled if you run the blog with `rake build`.

+## Writing posts (in the future)

+I want to move towards a workflow where I use branches.
+I think I want a `draft` branch where I can fuck around and then once I'm done I can just pull it to the main one using a pull request.
+This would clean up my `main` branch a lot.

 ## Q: How to view your bundler version?